betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 * Only Anne had to perform the complex setup of the tsunami model and its dependencies, publishing the result as a container.
 * Mikkel could immediately train a GP surrogate without deeper knowledge of the model, simply calling Anne's container through UM-Bridge.
 * Meanwhile, Linus did performance testing on GCP, discovering an issue.
 Anne could fix the issue on her system, and updating the container was enough for everyone to receive the fixes.
 * Linus spun up a large number of model container instances on a 2800-core cluster.
-Mikkel only needed to point his MLDA code to that cluster to offload costly simulation runs.
+Mikkel needed only to point his MLDA code to that cluster to offload costly simulation runs.
 The UM-Bridge kubernetes setup transparently took care of distributing work across all available resources on GCP, leaving the MLDA code completely oblivious of actually controlling many distributed model instances.

 The new setup is arguably more complex than our previous attempt; still, we could complete this application in a matter of days instead of months!

 ### Lessons learned and final thoughts

 We believe UM-Bridge could be similarly beneficial when linking numerical models to optimization, machine learning, etc. The microservice-inspired approach certainly has limits, for example, when the numerical model is so fast to evaluate that network latency becomes dominant.
-In the many cases that it works, however, it has fundamentally changed how we develop UQ applications and collaborate with domain experts.
+In the many cases where UM-Bridge works, however, it has fundamentally changed how we develop UQ applications and collaborate with domain experts.

 More broadly, scientific software is increasingly being used as a part of larger workflows but is not always being designed with that in mind.
 We believe that we have to move away from building large monolithic applications and, where possible, instead build smaller and more flexible components with language-independent interfaces.